India rejoice at shuttler Sindhu's second Olympic medal | Sports-Games

 ''Congratulations @Pvsindhu1.
 Proud of your achievement,'' said former India captain Anil Kumble.
 The BCCI also tweeted its congratulatory message for the badminton star. ''Isaayi Muslim Sikh Hindu, Sabko jodein #PVSindhu.
 First Indian woman to win two Olympic medals.
 Congratulations on the #Bronze,'' said former India opener Virender Sehwag.

 ''Sensational #Sindhu!!
 2 olympics, 2 medals!!
 You’ve made the country proud.
 Hearty congratulations to @Pvsindhu1 for this massive win!,'' tweeted India pacer Ishant Sharma.
 Former India batsman VVS Laxman tweeted: ''Tremendous achievement on becoming the first Indian woman and only the second Indian athlete to win two individual medals.
 So grateful for the joy you have given us all.''
-PTI PDS BS SSC SSC
+Paralympic-bound shuttler Pramod Bhagat tweeted: ''Congratulations @Pvsindhu1 for winning the bronze medal for India , Time to move on to the next mission now.''
+PTI PDS BS ATK PM PM

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)